yisheng90/users-todo-list/README.md

 ## Exercise

+### Part 1
-Your Application should allow a user to:
+You'll need to add user accounts and authentication routes to your application.
+Specifically, your Application should allow a user to:
 - signup and create a new account
 - login with their email and password
 - logout when they have finished their session
-- peform CRUD actions on their Todos (i.e. filter the Todos shown and editable to only be those that belong to the user)
+- only CRUD Todos if they are logged in

+### Part 2
+Now that you have user accounts, you want to associate the users with the Todos they create and use that to restrict access.
+Specifically, your Application should allow a user to:
+- create a new Todo - the todo should store the user_id of it's creator (Mongoose Referencing)
+- view only their Todos
+- edit only their Todos
+- delete only their Todos

 Your Application should not allow a user to:
 - perform CRUD actions on the Todos of other users

-You'll need to decide whether to use Mongoose Embedding or Referecing for the Relationships.
-Spend 10 minutes discussing this with your Neighrbours to review the benefits of each and pick the right method for the job.

 Your new routes will include.

 - `GET /auth/signup`
 - `POST /auth/signup`